I am in serious crockpot mode over here.

 Plus, there’s nothing more cozy than the smell of something amazing simmering in the crockpot.

 I made this green enchilada chicken soup for the first time in 2016 when I went on a quick solo trip to San Francisco and Seattle and needed something that Bart and the girls could eat for dinner after I’d flown out.

 When I came back a few days later, there was one bowl’s worth left in the fridge and it was SO ridiculously good, I had to make it again where I could eat more than one serving of it.

 Usually, I make my crockpot recipes on low so they can cook all day and you could certainly do that with this crockpot green chicken chili, but I’ve been making it after lunch and cooking it on high so it’s ready in a few hours.

-Either way, it’s super quick to throw together and tastes like heaven and is one of my favorite easy soup recipes to make on repeat.
+Either way, it’s super quick to throw together, tastes like heaven and is one of my favorite easy soup recipes to make on repeat.